National-Node-Net/node-lib/docs/provenance.md

 ## Heartbeats

-When a telicent-lib component is run, by default, it will automatically send a regular heartbeat messages to the provenance topic using a `KafkaSink`.
+When a ianode-lib component is run, by default, it will automatically send a regular heartbeat messages to the provenance topic using a `KafkaSink`.

 The provenance topic can be specified with the environment variable `HEART_BEAT_PROVENANCE_TOPIC`.
 By default, heartbeats are